micromatch/micromatch/README.md

 ### Latest results

-As of July 11, 2017 (longer bars are better):
+As of September 07, 2017 (longer bars are better):

 ```sh
 # braces-globstar-large-list